 CPT codes are maintained by the American Medical Association (AMA) and are utilized to document medical procedures and services provided by healthcare professionals.
 These codes play a vital role in the billing process and ensure that medical services are accurately translated into standardized codes for insurance claims.
 CPT codes are categorized into three levels, with each level representing a different aspect of medical care: procedures, services, and emerging technologies.

-3. HCPCS (Healthcare Common Procedure Coding System)
+3. HCPCS (Healthcare Common Procedure Medical Coding System)

 The HCPCS coding system serves as a supplement to the CPT codes and is primarily utilized for services that are not covered by CPT codes.
 This system consists of two levels of codes: Level I, which is identical to CPT codes and represents procedures, and Level II, which covers supplies, equipment, and other services not included in Level I. HCPCS Level II codes are essential for accurately documenting items like durable medical equipment, prosthetics, orthotics, and more.